Christ Church C.E. Primary School

 It has been lovely again to see the maturity and sensitivity the children continue to show during our RE, Heartsmart and wellbeing lessons.
 They are always willing to listen to others, encourage and share their own thoughts.
 The children gain a great deal from these lessons and it is heart-warming to see it put into action!

 As you can see we haven't stopped in Year 5 this half-term and the children have shone brightly both in their learning and attitude.
 The term finished with a super Christmas party and our beautiful KS2 Christmas Carol service in church.
-It was lovely to have a packed church one more and for the children to perform and talk about the meaning of HOPE at Christmas.
+It was lovely to have a packed church and for the children to perform and talk about the meaning of HOPE at Christmas.
 A lovely end to a lovely half-term.

 Autumn Term 1 NEWS!